What's 'Adequate Transit' Service?

 Just because a place shows up as a transit gap says nothing about what it would cost for a transit agency to serve it, and whether that’s a good thing to ask taxpayers to pay for compared to other areas where more people could be served at less cost to the taxpayer.
 Maybe it is, because transit agencies have goals other than ridership, but weighing those goals is not something any algorithm can do.

 Meanwhile, many people will be shocked to discover that AllTransit thinks they have “adequate transit service.”
-Here’s a slice of my hometown, Portland.
+Here’s a slice of my hometown, Portland, Oregon.
 Again, “adequate transit” is blue:

 Downtown Portland is just off to the left, so the west end of the map is the increasingly dense and gentrified inner city.
 The red patch is an area with very good transit by Portland standards, and isn’t obviously different from similar areas right around it.